drjay44 (3801) - Salida, Colorado, USA - APR 5, 2017

 Sampled from bottle at Rackhouse Pub, Denver CO, on October 10, 2012, during the event Colorado Rare Beer TastingErnest (7792) - Boulder, Colorado, USA - SEP 22, 2012

 Cloudy yellow color, white head.
 Phenolic scent.
 Spicy taste.
 Medium mouthfeel, low bitterness.

 Head is initially average sized, frothy, white, mostly diminishing.

-Aroma is lightly malty (grain, cereal), lightly hoppy (herbs), lightly yeasty (cobwebs), with notes of plastic and banana taffy.
+Aroma is lightly malty (toasted grain), lightly hoppy (herbs), lightly to moderately yeasty (basement), with notes of alcohol, pepper.

-Medium body, watery/syrupy texture, lively carbonation, moderately alcoholic.
+Medium to full body, velvety/watery texture, lively carbonation, moderately alcoholic.

 Certainly in the Westmalle vein, if not possessing much character.
 Very soft/faint aroma, but what’s there is tripel-like; it’s not even remotely an Americanized banana-bomb, which is a relief.
 It works better in the mouth, where the balance and mouthfeel are both good, and again appropriate for the style.
 Overall it’s a dull rendition that doesn’t show much, but they’ve avoided the usual American mistakes so that’s notable.